pytorch/tutorials/advanced_source/cpp_export.rst

   traced_script_module.save("model.pt")

-This should produce a ``model.pt`` file in your working directory.
+This will produce a ``model.pt`` file in your working directory.
 We have now officially left the realm of Python and are ready to cross over to the sphere of C++.

 Step 3: Loading Your Script Module in C++
 ------------------------------------------

-To load your serialized PyTorch model in C++, your C++ application must depend on the PyTorch C++ API -- also known as *LibTorch*.
+To load your serialized PyTorch model in C++, your application must depend on the PyTorch C++ API -- also known as *LibTorch*.
 The LibTorch distribution encompasses a collection of shared libraries, header files and CMake build configuration files.
 While CMake is not a requirement for depending on LibTorch, it is the recommended approach and will be well supported into the